 All contrast is not the same.
 The darker your skin the more built-in contrast you have.
 A guy like our Skin Tone: 9 example above, may have dark hair, but his skin contrasts with the whites of his eyes and teeth.
 So darker skinned guys have built in contrast that lighter skinned guys don’t.

 When there’s a significant difference between your skin tone and hair color numbers you not only have high contrast, your clothes can have more contrast too (it’s no accident that we chose a contrast collar to show in the looks above).

 So you should feel free to explore the wonderful world of shirt patterns.
 Start here.

 Patterns are made of contrasts.
 So, they work well when paired with high contrast guys.
 Here’s a high contrast guy with a high contrast patterned shirt:

 Got blue eyes?
-When you’re choosing a shirt pattern, consider your contrast first and you won’t go wrong.
+Then you should wear shirts like our Purple & Blue Fine Check Custom Dress Shirt When you’re choosing a shirt pattern, consider your contrast first and you won’t go wrong.